nataliaroszyk/web-app/guide.md

+I decided to keep track of the files and there locations here.

 For now there are 2 jupyter files:
 - **create_db** creates the database yoga.db and all the tables
 - **app** is the main file which runs the app